katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ---

-At this point, when you have made sure that Material for MkDocs doesn't support your language already, you can add translations for it by following the issue template.
+At this point, when you have made sure that Material for MkDocs doesn't already support your language, you can add translations for it by following the issue template.

 ## Issue template

 We have created a new issue template to make contributing translations for new languages as simple as possible.
-It is the result of our experience with +50 language contributions and updates over the last couple of years.
-The language contribution process was simplified, and the new template consists of the following parts:
+It is the result of our experience with 50+ language contributions and updates over the last couple of years.
+We recently simplified the language contribution process and the new template consists of the following parts:

 - [Title]